Link Shell Extension

 Drop Hardlink

-Choosing Drop HardLink will create the Hardlinks in the selected destination folder.
+Choosing Drop HardLink will create the hardlinks in the selected destination folder.

 Cancel current Pick Link operation When doing an Action button click in the destination folder background, in addition to the Drop HardLink option there is the possibility to Cancel Link Creation entry.